sb53systems/G-Code-Flow-Temperature-Controller/README.md

 - A Cylinder in Vase mode for higher flow rate.
 You can use the max Layer Height and max Line Width, you should limit the maximum volumetric speed to the desired flow rate test, and start with the maximum recommended temperature, then reduce the temperature manually and gradually during printing. ; Must be done without the script
 - And very small prints for (0 to 3)mm3/s. (a 3DBenchy at 20/30 % Scale!) ; Must be done with the Script

-I think the Filament absorbs energy gradually in the heat element, and that it must be extruded with an edial final temperature.
+I think the Filament absorbs energy gradually in the heat element, and that it must be extruded with an ideal final temperature.

 This process could be optimized with an automatic and much more accurate solution!!!
 A sensor capable of accurately tracking the temperature of the extruded filament (in air), with a real-time script that controls the Flow and the Temperature, starting with max flow rate and max temperature going all the way down to near negative Fluw rate, and record the values ​​where the filament is extruded at the desired temperature.